Doing a PhD at DIAG

 PhD students at DIAG are primarily researchers

-In many countries, doing a PhD, being a PhD student or PhD candidate, or being a graduate student (similar terms for the same thing) is closer to being a student than to being an independent researcher.
+In many countries, pursuing a PhD - or being a PhD student, candidate, or graduate student (all similar terms) - is more akin to being a student than an independent researcher.

-In the Netherlands, and particularly at DIAG, the opposite is true.
+In the Netherlands, and especially at DIAG, the opposite is true.

-PhD students work on a particular predefined project
+PhD students work on a specific predefined project

-In some countries, a graduate student starts by following courses and at some point writes a proposal about the research he or she wants to do; once this proposal is approved, the actual research is carried out.
+In some countries, graduate students begin their PhD by following courses and, at some point, writing a proposal about the research they want to do.
+Only after the proposal is approved does the actual research start.

-In the Netherlands, this is not common and in particular at DIAG we do not work this way.
+This is not common in the Netherlands, and we do not work this way in DIAG.

-PhD students work on particular projects.
-In almost all cases, funding for this project has been secured by supervisors, prior to hiring a PhD student.
-It therefore makes no sense to send us an e-mail "to apply to enroll in your PhD program".
-PhD students are hired to fill a particular vacancy and these vacancies are posted on our web site.
-Talented students are always invited to send us their CV, so we know already about you and your interest to work with us.
+At DIAG, PhD students are hired to work on specific, predefined projects.
+In almost all cases, funding for this project has already been secured by the supervisors before hiring a PhD student.
+It therefore makes no sense to email us "to apply to enroll in your PhD program".
+PhD students are hired to fill a particular vacancy, and these vacancies are posted on our website.
+Talented students are always invited to send us their CV, so we already know about you and your interest in working with us.

-If you apply on a particular position, you should motivate why you would like to work on that project and why you believe you are a good candidate for that particular project.
-Many applications we receive we discard immediately because they read like a stock letter.
-We recommend to read these tips.
+If you apply for a particular position, you should explain why you would like to work on that project and why you believe you are a good candidate for that particular project.
+Many applications we receive, we discard immediately because they read like a stock letter.
+We recommend reading these tips.

 You can follow courses, but you spend limited time on these

-PhD students do have the possibility to follow courses, and most of our students follow several courses during their PhD period.
-Often this includes a course on giving scientific presentations or writing scientific articles, courses on topics in deep learning, image processing or machine learning, and high level tutorials at conferences or summer schools.
-But following courses is not obligatory, usually you do not do exams, and you discuss what courses are useful for you with your supervisor.
+PhD students at DIAG have the opportunity to take courses, and most of our students follow several courses during their PhD.
+This often includes courses on giving scientific presentations or writing scientific articles, courses on topics in deep learning, image processing, or machine learning, and high-level tutorials at conferences or summer schools.
+However, following courses is not mandatory, and you typically do not get exams.
+You can discuss what courses are useful for you with your supervisor.
 The total time you spend on courses is less than 10%.

 Side activities

-At DIAG PhD students spend about 10% of their time on general services to the group.
-This can be organizing weekly meetings, maintaining software libraries, teaching, maintaining the web site, and so on.
-For example the software that creates this website was made by Wouter Bulten and a few co-workers.
+At DIAG, PhD students spend about 10% of their time on general services to the group.
+This can be organizing weekly meetings, maintaining software libraries, teaching, maintaining the website, etc. For example, the software behind this website was developed by Wouter Bulten together with a few colleagues.

 Visiting conferences and going abroad

-Visiting and participating in conferences and other research groups, for extended periods of time, is very important for your development as a researcher, and we therefore highly encourage this and have funding for this available.
-On our publication pages you see under the headings Conferences and Abstracts that PhD students tend to visit several conferences during their PhD research period (well, at least before corona hit...).
-Many of these conference contributions are later worked out to journal papers.
+Visiting and participating in conferences and other research groups, sometimes for extended periods of time, is very important for your development as a researcher.
+Therefore, we highly encourage this and have funding available.
+You can see from our publications under the headings Papers in conference proceedings and Abstracts that PhD students typically attend several conferences during their PhD.
+Many of these conference contributions are later worked out into journal papers.

 Four years and a thesis